ICanBoogie/CLDR/README.md

 ```

 The following example demonstrates how a repository can be instantiated with a restrictive provider
 that uses warmed-up data only.
-With this configuration, the [FailingProvider][] throws an exception
+With this configuration, the [RestrictedProvider][] throws an exception
 if the data is not available in the cache.

 ```php